John Calvin

 What is the best place to start reading John Calvin?

-The best place to start reading John Calvin is his 'Institutes of the Christian Religion,' particularly the 1559 edition, which provides a comprehensive overview of his theological views.
-For those interested in his biblical interpretation, his commentaries on the New Testament are also accessible and insightful.
+The best place to start reading John Calvin is his 'Institutes of the Christian Religion,' particularly the 1559 edition, which provides a comprehensive overview of his theology.
+For those interested in his biblical interpretation, his commentaries on the New Testament are accessible and insightful.